 - providing relevant personal information to external companies or individuals that have been engaged under legal contract to perform some of the University's functions such as student surveys or academic services;

-- exchanging relevant personal information between appropriate academic and student services staff for the purpose of offering and providing student support services;
+- exchanging relevant personal information and context between appropriate academic and student services staff for the purpose of offering and providing student support services;

 - releasing the names of recipients of prizes, scholarships or similar awards to the respective official student sponsors or scholarship providers;

-- providing information in response to a subpoena or summons or a written demand from a government authority with the power to demand the information;
+- providing information in response to a subpoena, summons or other written demand from a government department or authority, or a court or tribunal with the power to demand the information;

-- protecting a student or someone else from a serious and imminent threat to their life or health;
+- to protect a student or someone else from a serious and imminent threat to their life or health;

-- when you graduate, providing relevant information to the Alumni Office so that you can be contacted about services for University Alumni.
+- when you graduate, providing relevant information to the Advancement Office so that you can be contacted about services for University alumni.